 If you happen to over-run on one activity it can affect everything else in the programme, so be aware of your timings.

 If you’re going too quickly or too slow, take a moment to review and then adapt your plan.
 If an activity is taking longer than you predicted but is helping you meet your aims and providing useful learning, then it may be a good idea to either scrap another activity or move the programme around.

 The most important thing to remember is that you are there to…

 10) Get the job done

 It is also a good idea to allocate and spend some time with the group at the beginning of the workshop to understand their expectations and understand their why.
-Get them started on the first activity as normal, and when you take break adjust your plan accordingly to ensure that only do you meet the organisations needs but also the participants.
+Get them started on the first activity as normal, and when you take a break adjust your plan accordingly to ensure that you not only meet the organisation’s needs but also the participants.

 There you go ten tips that will hopefully help your facilitation skills and workshop delivery.
 If you agree, disagree or I’ve missed anything important then feel free to comment below.

 Like this post?
 Pin to save it for your next team-building session!